 The minimum initial investment in the Fund by any investor is \$25,000, and the minimum additional investment in the Fund by any Shareholder is \$10,000.
 However, the Fund, in its sole discretion, may accept investments below these minimums.
-Shares may be purchased by principals and employees of the Investment Manager or their affiliates and its immediate family members without being subject to the minimum investment requirements.
-The Shares will initially be issued at \$10.00 per share and thereafter the purchase price for Shares will be based on the NAV per Share as of the date such Shares are purchased.
+Shares are only available to the Adviser's clients, charitable organizations that the Adviser's clients wish to designate as recipients of shares, the Adviser's current employees, current employees joint accounts and revocable trusts with their spouse, current and former owners of the Adviser including their joint accounts and revocable trusts with their spouse, members of the Adviser's board, and members of the Trust's Board of Trustees (the "Board").
+Shares may be purchased by partners and employees of the Investment Manager or their affiliates and its immediate family members without being subject to the minimum investment requirements.
+The Shares will be issued at the NAV per Share as of the date such Shares are purchased.